malintha-induwara/mastermind-game-assembly/README.md

 Using the simulator interface, upload the provided assembly code.

 4. **Run the Code:**<br>
-Once the code is uploaded, initiate the simulation to start playing the Code Breaker game.
+Once the code is uploaded, initiate the simulation to start playing the Mastermind game.

 That's it!
-You are now ready to enjoy the Code Breaker board game in an Assembly Language environment.
+You are now ready to enjoy the Mastermind board game in an Assembly Language environment.